Read Parts One & Two here.

 No denomination or association was listed.
 The sign, as well as a new door and the bright white paint on the chapel’s exterior, had appeared several months ago.
 Cora stood outside the quaint structure now, contemplating how long it’d been since she and God had a frank conversation.
 Two years and nineteen days, she calculated quickly.
 The day after Theo’s funeral.

 Oh, there were prayers since then.
 Many of them, in fact.
-She’d found herself unearthing the memorized traditional prayers of childhood catechism class.
+She’d found herself unearthing the memorized traditional prayers of childhood Sunday school classes.
 Most days those rote prayers were the only things preventing radio silence between her and God.
 Cora poured her soul into the ancient words and offered them to God as all she had to offer.

 Maybe that could change today.
 Maybe she could find her own words again, the way she used to do at any given moment of the day, when her heart had anything to discuss with God.